openstack/releases/doc/source/reference/using.rst

    $ tox -e venv -- new-release SERIES DELIVERABLE TYPE

-The SERIES value should be the release series, such as "pike".
+The SERIES value should be the release series name, such as "gazpacho".

 The DELIVERABLE value should be the deliverable name, such as "oslo.config" or "cinder".